 We believe in the verbal, plenary inspiration of the Scriptures (II Tim.
-3:16); that both the Old and New Testaments are inerrant as they were originally written (Matt.
-5:18; John 17:17); that the Scriptures are complete, infallible (Rev. 22:18-19; Ps.
-119:128); and are the sufficient and sole authority on all matters of faith and practice for the Christian believer (I Thess.
+3:16), that both the Old and New Testaments are inerrant as they were originally written (Matt.
+5:18; John 17:17), that the Scriptures are complete and infallible (Rev. 22:18-19; Ps.
+119:128), and that they are the sufficient and sole authority on all matters of faith and practice for the Christian believer (I Thess.
 2:13).

 Doctrine of God

-We believe in one God, the Creator and Sovereign ruler of the universe (Gen. 1:1, John 1:1-3); eternally co-existent in three persons--Father, Son, and Holy Spirit (II Cor.
-13:14); co-equal in nature, divine attributes and perfections; and are worthy of precisely the same homage, confidence and obedience.
-We believe that He originally created all things, not by evolutionary processes, but directly and immediately, and that He sustains and guides all things to their pre-determined end ( Col 1:17; Eph.
+We believe that God is one God, the Creator and Sovereign ruler of the universe (Gen. 1:1, John 1:1-3), eternally co-existent in three persons–Father, Son, and Holy Spirit (II Cor.
+13:14)—who are co-equal in nature, divine attributes and perfections, and who are worthy of precisely the same homage, confidence and obedience.
+We believe that God created all things, not by evolutionary processes, but directly and immediately, and that He sustains and guides all things to their pre-determined end (Col. 1:17; Eph.
 1:10).

 Doctrine of the Lord Jesus Christ

-We believe He lived a sinless life (John 8:46; I Peter 1:19); died a substitutionary death on the cross for the sins of the world; was bodily resurrected from the grave on the third day; and ascended into heaven where He now intercedes for believers (Heb.
+We believe that Jesus Christ lived a sinless life (John 8:46; I Peter 1:19), died a substitutionary death on the cross for the sins of the world, was bodily resurrected from the grave on the third day, and ascended into heaven where He now intercedes for believers (Heb.
 7:25).
-He is man's only hope of salvation and is the only mediator between God and man (John 14:6; I Tim.
+Christ is man’s only hope of salvation and is the only mediator between God and man (John 14:6; I Tim.
 2:5).